 - Avoid using a font size that is too small to read

-Important tip: don’t go smaller than 24 point for most fonts; if you have to reduce the font size to fit text onscreen, then you should consider removing text from your slide instead.
+Important tip: Don’t go smaller than 24 point for most fonts.
+If you you find yourself having to reduce the font size to fit more text onscreen, you should instead be considering the removal of significant text from your slide.

 - If you start with a specific typeface, make every effort to use it throughout your presentation for consistency

 Note for PowerPoint users: Microsoft provides a number of professionally designed templates — explore them and give one a try.
 Try to avoid cramming more content onto your slide and breaking too much from the template layout!
 Decisions like spacing, size, and alignment of text were carefully considered when designers prepared these templates.